GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Performance Benchmarks

 \subsection{Multiple Computation Latency}

-To characterize our performance in a typical nonlinear trajectory optimization scenario which use tens to hundreds of naturally parallel computations of dynamics algorithms, we evaluate the latency for $N = 16$, $32$, $64$, $128$, and $256$ computations of the gradient of forward dynamics using Pinocchio and GRiD across robot models in Figure~\ref{fig:benchmark_multi_fd_grad}.
+To characterize our performance in a typical nonlinear trajectory optimization scenario, which uses tens to hundreds of naturally parallel computations of dynamics algorithms, we evaluate the latency for $N = 16$, $32$, $64$, $128$, and $256$ computations of the gradient of forward dynamics using Pinocchio and GRiD across robot models in Figure~\ref{fig:benchmark_multi_fd_grad}.
 These times are broken down into computation time on the CPU or GPU and the GPU I/O overhead.
-The plot is overlayed with the speedup (or slowdown) of GRiD as compared to Pinocchio both in terms of pure computation and including I/O overhead.
-We use the gradient of forward dynamics as our representative kernel as it uses many of the other kernels as sub-routines, and is the most computationally intense kernel, clearly demonstrating scaling trends.
+The plot is overlayed with the speedup (or slowdown) of GRiD compared to Pinocchio in pure computation alone, and also the speedup including I/O overhead.
+We use the gradient of forward dynamics as our representative kernel because it uses many of the other kernels as sub-routines and is the most computationally intense kernel, clearly demonstrating scaling trends.

 The GPU outperforms the CPU on all but one of the multiple computation latency tests, even when accounting for I/O. In the one test where the CPU is faster---for the fewest computations, including I/O, for IIWA, the smallest robot with only a single limb---the GPU is still 0.9x as fast.